rohitmishr1484/ClimateAI-CAELI/modelTraining/README.md

 1. **EDA Notebook**

-This notebook contains basic exploratory analysis peformed.
-Although the path used in this notebook is relative but its expects a specific folder structure for image and metadata.
+This notebook contains basic exploratory analysis performed.
+Although the path used in this notebook is relative but its expects a specific folder structure for image and meta-data.
 Kindly change it as per your need.

 2. **CNN Notebook**